Artist Statement

 Education

-2025 Temple University MFA Candidate, Fiber and Material studies Philadelphia, PA
+2025 MFA, Tyler School of Art & Arch., Fiber and Material studies Philadelphia, PA

-2021 Texas State University BFA Studio Arts, Painting San Marcos, TX
+2021 BFA, Texas State University, Painting San Marcos, TX

 Solo Exhibitions

-2025 To hear to view Icebox Project Space Philadelphia, PA
+To hear to view Icebox Project Space - Juried by Anthony Elms

 2024 High in Fiber Abington Art Center Jenkintown, PA